Keyboard shortcuts

 To help give you an idea of the kinds of tasks you can accomplish, here are a few of the things my teams have done with Gopherbot over the years:

 The philosophy underlying Gopherbot is the idea of solving the most problems with the smallest set of general purpose tools, accomplishing a wide variety of tasks reasonably well.
-The interface is much closer to a CLI then a Web GUI, but it's remarkable what can be accomplished with a shared CLI for your team's infrastructure.
+The interface is much closer to a CLI than a web GUI, but it’s remarkable what can be accomplished with a shared CLI for your team’s infrastructure.

 The major design goals for Gopherbot are reliability and portability, leaning heavily on “configuration as code”.
 Ideally, custom add-on plugins and jobs that work for a robot instance in Slack should work just as well if your team moves, say, to Rocket.Chat.
 This goal ends up being a trade-off with supporting specialized features of a given platform, though the Gopherbot API enables platform-specific customizations if desired.